-The goal of the SMILE project is to create an effective technology transfer between universities and industry, to support companies who want to change their business models through the digitization of business processes and implementation of innovative and lean methodologies, supported by intelligent technologies.
+The goal of the SMILE-DIH project is to create an effective technology transfer between universities and industry, to support companies who want to change their business models through the digitization of business processes and implementation of innovative and lean methodologies, supported by intelligent technologies.

 Our focus is on Cyber-Physical Systems (CPS) technology and the Internet of Things (IoT) what elements needed to improve the automation of production and make excellent functional processes.

 With criteria strictly BOTTOM-UP and INCLUSIVE, we proceeded to:

 - define the business model of the Hub;

 - define the portfolio of services offered from the hub;

 - map the regional ecosystem and indicate the list of possible use cases to be developed in the next phase.

 Internet Of Things and Cyber-Physical Systems are the engine that should accelerate the competitiveness of companies in the local economic system in which the HUB is included: throughout the Region Emilia-Romagna and an area – in which the Unione Parmense degli Industriali’s strategy are shared – composed of the Italian provinces of Pavia, Cremona, Mantova, La Spezia, Massa Carrara and Livorno.
 The University of Parma and the Regional Competence Centers have the knowledge to help companies in the development of new technologies, their applications and dissemination.

 The development of new technologies and new applications, creating an effective exchange of best practices, new business models and the development of innovation processes more open, transparent and replicable is the added value of the EU proposed project called I4MS.